Fazel Atrachali

-Fazel Atrachali (فاضل اتراچالی, born 29 March 1992) is an Iranian kabaddi player who currently captains Puneri Paltan in the VIVO Pro Kabaddi League and the Iran National kabaddi team.
+Fazel Atrachali (فاضل اتراچالی, born 29 March 1992) is an Iranian kabaddi player who currently plays for Dabang Delhi in the Pro Kabaddi League and the Iran National kabaddi team.

 Atrachali is one of the most successful foreign players in the history of the Pro Kabaddi League and is currently the only foreign player to rank among the top 10 tackle points scorer in league history.
 In the 4th edition of the VIVO Pro Kabaddi league, he won the award of the Best Defender of the Season award.
 He is the highest-paid foreign player in the Pro Kabbadi League.
-He has 424 tackle points in Pro Kabaddi League.
-He is the top tackle point scorer and the most successful captain in PKL history.He and Manjit chillar are the only defender in PKL,who holds the record for being two times defender of the season in the league.
+He has 500 tackle points in Pro Kabaddi League.
+He is the top tackle point scorer and the most successful captain in PKL history.
+Atrachali, Manjeet Chhillar, and Mohammadreza Chiyaneh are the only defenders in PKL history who have won the Defender of the Tournament award twice.

 Early life

 Atrachali started playing kabaddi from the young age of 11 in his hometown Gorgan in Iran.
 He has represented his country in the 2010 and 2014 Asian games, and even captained the national team in the 2014 games.
 Before entering into Pro Kabaddi League, he used to work as a blacksmith in his hometown as a side profession.
 He played the Asian Indoor Games in 2013.
 When not training hard on the mats or busy at work in the office, Atrachali enjoys wrestling in his free time.